Neumu

 Neumu is a music website that features news, reviews, columns and downloads.
 The website was founded by Emme Stone and Michael Goldberg, who currently serves as the Editor in Chief.
 The site's album reviews are excerpted by Metacritic and used as part of that site's average album score from professional reviews.

+Although the site is still running, no new content has been posted to it since 2007, as lead editor Goldberg had largely moved onto working for MOG.

 Rating system

 Neumu's rating system for albums is as follows: